ZoukOut returns to Sentosa after 3-year break

 “It’s been three long years, so I’m just happy to be here.”

-The festival grounds also included roving dancers, art installations and a food village with stalls by local food and beverage outlets such as Two Men Bagel House and Zouk Group’s Here Kitty Kitty.
+The festival grounds also had roving dancers, art installations and a food village with stalls by local food and beverage outlets such as Two Men Bagel House and Zouk Group’s Here Kitty Kitty.

-The second night of ZoukOut will kick off at 6pm on Dec 3 and will last until 7am.
+The second night of ZoukOut will kick off at 6pm on Saturday and last until 7am.
 It will feature sets by acts such as German-Russian DJ Zedd.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now